open200/trivy-ui/README.md

 ```
 The container port from the application is 3000.

-3. Define a service account that has sufficient permissions.
+3. Define a service account that has sufficient permissions and assign it properly to your container.